ririchi2/pomodoro-watch/README.md

 # PomodoroWatch - Pomodoro App :watch:

-This is my own vision of a Pomodoro Watch I used for studying, its still in development and its subject to changes.
+This is my own vision of a Pomodoro Watch I used for studying, its still in development and its subject to changes. :warning:

 # Tech Used